Metalcraft's RFID Tags Tops In Industry Reports Study

 Overall, Metalcraft’s Universal tags performed as well as or better than the traditional RFID tags tested.

-The RFID Tag Study
+The RFID Tags Study

 For a business to invest in RFID technology they need assurances that the tags will read consistently and accurately.